topogigiovanni/url-shortener/README.md

 # URL Shortener

-This project was created with no third party libs in client side.
+This project was created with no third party library in client side.

 ## Install dependencies